atul-codes/Ames-House-Price-Prediction/README.md

-# Ames-House-Price-Prediction
+# Ames House Price Prediction with XGBoost 🏡
 An end-to-end machine learning project to predict house prices using the Ames Housing dataset.
 This repository covers the complete data science pipeline: data cleaning, exploratory analysis, feature engineering, and modeling with XGBoost.

-# Ames House Price Prediction with XGBoost 🏡

 This project is a comprehensive dive into the Ames Housing dataset, with the goal of predicting the final sale price of homes.
 It demonstrates a complete machine learning workflow, from initial data exploration to final model interpretation.